tevaughan/gslcpp/README.md

-  - The compiler will even automatically determine from the initializer whether storage-size be known at compile-time and thereby pick template-parameters for [`gsl::vector`][vector] so that storage resides on the stack when possible, though this can be override by explicit choice of template-parameters.
+  - The compiler will even automatically determine from the initializer whether storage-size be known at compile-time and thereby pick template-parameters for [`gsl::vector`][vector] so that storage resides on the stack when possible, though this can be overriden by explicit choice of template-parameters.
   - Unit-tests provide almost 100% code-coverage.